Financial Benefits for Active Duty Military Members

 To establish domicile in Virginia, active duty military members must provide clear and convincing evidence to the institution that they intend to remain in Virginia.
-This could include, but is not necessarily limited to, having a physical presence in the state and changing military records to Virginia, including the Leave and Earnings Statement.
+This would include, but is not necessarily limited to, having a physical presence in the state and changing military records to reflect Virginia as the state of Legal Residence (DD-2058).
 Note that changing the member's Home of Record is not required.

 How soon can a military member become eligible?

 Eligibility for the in-state tuition rate normally requires that the student wait one year after establishing domicile; however, if active duty personnel establish domicile in Virginia, they are not subject to the one-year waiting period.
 Instead, they can obtain resident benefits, such as in-state tuition and consideration for state financial aid, as of the next academic term after the confirmed date of domicile.
 Persons qualifying under this provision still must successfully complete the domicile review process.